janszarwaryn/brokenBreakerMC/README.md

 ## Installation

 Before installation, ensure that AutoHotkey is installed on your computer.
+You can download it from [AutoHotkey's official website](https://www.autohotkey.com/).
 1. Copy the `Broken-Breaker.ahk` and `beta-cordinates.ahk` files to your chosen folder.
 2. Run the `Broken-Breaker.ahk` script by double-clicking the file.